 We try to teach technical people that their biggest challenges are non-technical.

-7. So, let’s say training companies understand the benefits, they go offer it to their clients.
+So, let’s say training companies understand the benefits, they do offer it to their clients.
 How can they overcome some of the rejections?

-What every clients will be interested in is value from the training.
-They want to see an a a return on investment (ROI).
+What every client will be interested in is the value of the training.
+They want to see a return on investment (ROI).
 When training a developer you can see an increase in performance.
 The results from Architecture is not less tangible.
 The people in the company who are pushing for Architecture training understand the value but they often have to sell the value to the powers that be.